manazirraza/microserviceProject/README.md

 # microserviceProject
-This is micro service project DEMO
+This is micro service project.
 Author - Manazir Raza